%20(3).png)

 Why Edge Was Built for Hybrid Athletes

 Most apps make you choose between lifting and running.
 Edge does not.
-It was built for people like you and me - those who want to do both, and do it well.
+It was built for people who want to do both, and do it well.
+Edge gives you a full hybrid training plan in one place: structured runs, progressive lifting, and recovery built into the schedule, written by coaches who actually train this way.

 Edge is here to help you get there.
-Let’s train smarter, together.